jordanrivernoah2003-creator/Juilanster/README.md

 # Juilanster
- An experimental emulator for the Juilanster That Is Fork From VFrown
+ An experimental emulator for the Leapster That Is Fork From VFrown

  ![VFrown Logo](images/icon.png)